koalalorenzo/blog/content/posts/202003-immutable-infrastructure-vault.md

 ![Hashicorp Vault Logo](/posts/202003/vault-logo.svg#center)

 I have shared a [git repository](https://gitlab.com/Qm64/vault/-/tree/blogpost-202003-immutable-infra) with some explaination and examples.
-It is not ready for usage and I strongly suggest to go through the comments and the code before running commands!
+It is written with Qm64 needs in mind and I strongly  suggest to go through the comments and the code before running commands!

 ## The goals
-Vault is one of those services that you don't want to run in a workload that can saturate the CPU usage: you need it to be in its own safe and protected VM.
-For this reason I believe it is one of the perfect candidates to explore Immutable Infrastructure.
+Vault is one of those services that you don't want to run in a environment that has other procesess: you need it to be in its own safe and protected VM.
+For this reason I believe it is one of the perfect candidates to explore Immutable Infrastructure and to move it out from docker.

 My goals for this project are basic and could be extended to almost any service/project.
 I want to explore Immutable  Infrastructure to make sure that:

 * The Virtual Machine has a reduced attack surface
-* The Virtual Machine doesn't have more workloads/services (it runs just Vault)
+* The VM doesn't have more workloads/services (it runs just Vault)
 * The configuration is always correct (no drifts between machines)
 * Humans are not involved for most of the things (so no _human errors_[^human-error])
 * There is no or very limited downtime during upgrades [^downtime-unseal]